spryker/spryker-docs/docs/scos/user/features/202204.0/gift-cards-feature-overview.md

 For this strategy, gift cards have a pattern for code generation.
 For each gift card code generation, a pattern from the previous gift card is used.
 For example, if the code X-GC-{number} is used for gift card generation, where {number} is the pattern, the 100 Euro gift card code generated for customers is X-GC-1, and the code generated for the remaining 40 Euro is X-GC-2.

 The main advantage of this strategy is that one and the same gift card code can not be used twice if the gift card has some remaining balance after a purchase has been made.
-This might be especially useful, for example, in case when a customer wants another customer to use a part of the value from their gift card.
+This might be especially useful if a customer wants another customer to use a part of the value from their gift card.
 In this case, the initial gift card owner would get an email with the new code for the remaining gift card value.

 ### Balance strategy